[A] Overview & Disclaimers

 [Safe Harbor A] Overview

 Palmetto has already executed, and will continue to execute on, our Safe Harbor strategy to support both FEOC compliance and Domestic Content optionality.
+For most partners, Safe Harbor isn’t a concept they need to worry about in the short term– we’ll have additional guidance in late 2026/early 2027

 Who can Safe Harbor for TPO products? | Palmetto LightReach.
 Individual installers cannot Safe Harbor directly for LightReach sales, due to fine print complexities.
 For the avoidance of doubt, there are no workarounds to this. |

 What is Palmetto's strategy geared toward? | We are primarily focused on the front of preserving the ITC value, thereby maintaining our competitive pricing.
-Palmetto is planning some smaller, shorter-term Safe Harbor purchases for non-FEOC-compliant equipment; however, quantities and scope will be limited.
+Shorter term use of Safe Harbored equipment as a Buffer is small in scope, and involves only a few select partners with select equipment bundles.
 For the avoidance of doubt, if you have not already directly worked with Palmetto leadership on a specific shorter term safe harbor, we will not be able to make any other special accommodations. |

-How will Palmetto's Safe Harbored equipment be allocated? | Formal process to be announced.
+How will Palmetto's Safe Harbored equipment be allocated? | Formal process to be announced in late 2026/Early 2027.
 Direct Pay will remain optional, and pricing will not be expressly directed by Palmetto (IE partners will have flexibility to use their existing distributor SPAs as desired). |